-Better Therapeutics, Inc. ("we", "us", "the Company", or "Better"), a Delaware corporation, is a prescription digital therapeutics company developing nutritional cognitive behavioral therapy ("nCBT") to address the root causes of cardiometabolic diseases.
-We are developing a platform of FDA-regulated, software-based, prescription digital therapeutics ("PDTs") for treating diabetes, heart disease, and other cardiometabolic conditions that share lifestyle behaviors as common root causes.
-Our PDTs deliver a novel form of cognitive behavioral therapy that enables changes in neural pathways of the brain so that lasting changes in behavior become possible.
+Better Therapeutics, Inc. ("we", "us", "the Company", or "Better"), a Delaware corporation, is a prescription digital therapeutics company developing a novel form of cognitive behavioral therapy ("CBT") to address the root causes of cardiometabolic diseases.
+We are developing a proprietary platform of FDA-regulated, software-based, prescription digital therapeutics ("PDTs") for treating cardiometabolic conditions that share lifestyle behaviors as common root causes.
+Our clinically validated PDTs are intended to be prescribed by physicians and reimbursed by payers like traditional medicines.
+The CBT delivered by our PDTs is designed to enable changes in neural pathways of the brain so that lasting changes in behavior become possible.
 Addressing the underlying causes of these diseases has the potential to dramatically improve patient health and lower healthcare costs.
 Our clinical development candidates are intended to treat cardiometabolic diseases, including type 2 diabetes ("T2D"), hypertension, hyperlipidemia, non-alcoholic fatty liver disease ("NAFLD"), non-alcoholic steatohepatitis ("NASH") and chronic kidney disease ("CKD").

-Our lead product candidate for the treatment of patients with T2D, BT-001, completed a first-in-class randomized, controlled clinical trial of a prescription digital therapeutic for the treatment of in July 2022.
-The trial met both its primary and secondary endpoints showing statistically significant and clinically meaningful, durable decreases in blood sugar, when compared to a control group receiving standard of care.
+Our lead product candidate, BT-001, completed a first-in-class randomized, controlled clinical trial of a prescription digital therapeutic for the treatment of patients with T2D in July 2022.
+The trial met both its primary and secondary endpoints showing statistically significant and clinically meaningful durable decreases in blood sugar, when compared to a control group receiving standard of care.
 In addition, exploratory data revealed a host of cardiometabolic improvements as well as lower medication utilization compared to the control group.
+In October 2022, the U.S. Food and Drug Administration ("FDA") notified us that our de novo classification request seeking marketing authorization for BT-001, was accepted for substantive review, making it one step closer to potentially being the first validated, prescription solution to make CBT available to T2D patients 18 and older at scale, from their digital devices.